possen/ResonanceKit/README.md

     session.keyDecodingStrategy = .convertFromSnakeCase

-Similar properties exist for encoding an object to send to the server body.
+Similar properties exist for encoding an object to send to the request body.

 From there just create a request object with the decodable type of the object you need.
 Then perform your network request where `Person` is `Decodable`:

-    let request = JSONRequest<Person, ErrorResponse>(
+    let request = JSONRequest<People, ErrorResponse>(
         method: .get,
         path: "api/1.0/people/
         session: session